My Morning Routine | Remote Working

 Sometimes I just walk around my housing estate to daydream and people-watch.
 A change of scenery is particularly necessary when I’m writing as it’s great for breaking through writer’s block.

 12:00 – Lunch

-I usually have my biggest meal at lunch time when I’m at my flat so I might pop to the shops to get some fresh ingredients if I fancy something in particular.
-Or even go to my local takeaway to treat myself to a fish and chips or pizza.
+I usually have my biggest meal at lunchtime when I’m at my flat so I might pop into the shops to get some fresh ingredients if I fancy something in particular.
+Or even go to my local takeaway to treat myself to fish and chips or pizza.

 Mornings are when I use my brain the most.
-By 3pm I usually ‘hit the wall’.
-A phrase to basically describe my ‘I don’t want to do anything’ phase of the day.
-So in the mornings it’s particularly key for me to get all of the important things I need doing done!
+By 3 pm I usually ‘hit the wall’.
+This is a phrase to basically describe my ‘I don’t want to do anything phase of the day.
+So in the mornings, it’s particularly key for me to get all of the important things I need to do done!